tylermachen/secret-handshake-web-0715-public/README.md

 You and your fellow flatirons who are in the know when it comes to binary decide to come up with a secret handshake.

+To get even more in the "know", brush up on your binary [here](http://en.wikipedia.org/wiki/Binary_number).

 ### Skills: Binary, Bitwise Operations, Object Oriented Programming

 ## Instructions